fireflycons/PSCloudFormation/docfx/articles/terraform/examples/lambda-stack/lambda-stack.md

 # Example - Lambda Stack

-This example shows a serverless lambda with embedded python script and an event bride rule to trigger it.
+This example shows a serverless lambda with embedded python script and an Event Bridge rule to trigger it.

 Demonstrates the following
 * How a serverless resource is expanded to all implied resources.